Are you a US healthcare professional?

 RYTELO® (imetelstat) is indicated for the treatment of adult patients with low- to intermediate-1 risk myelodysplastic syndromes (MDS) with transfusion-dependent anemia requiring 4 or more red blood cell units over 8 weeks who have not responded to or have lost response to or are ineligible for erythropoiesis-stimulating agents (ESA).
 See more

-Imetelstat (RYTELO®) NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®)
+Imetelstat (RYTELO®) NCCN Clinical Practice Guidelines

-NCCN Guidelines recommend imetelstat (RYTELO®)1,‡
+NCCN Guidelines recommend imetelstat (RYTELO®)1,*

 Table showing NCCN guidelines recommendations for RYTELO based on first and second line patient types.